-Chaffee's Report Shows Other Killings Since Pekin's Capture.
+Chaffee's Report Shows Other Killings

+Since Pekin's Capture.
 WASHINGTON, June 21 .- The report of Major General Chaffee on the campaign in China has appeared for publication at the War department.
 Among other matters it contains special reports upon the Russian, Japanese, French and British troops; also reports on equipment, supplies, etc., of foreign troops, and reports on different expeditions.
 These reports were made by United States officers, and from a military view they are of considerable interest, but all the main facts have heretofore been published.
 Some of General Chaffee's comments are interesting.
 At one point he says: "For about three weeks following the arrival of the relief column at Pekin the condition in and about the city and along the line of communication was bad.
-Looting of the city, uncontrolled foraging in the surrounding country and cial notification to Spain that the Uniseizure by the soldiers of everything a Chinaman might have, such as vegetables, eggs, poultry, sheep, cattle and retary Hay to Minister Woodford on other articles, whether being brought to the city or found on the farms: indiscriminate and general unprovoked shooting of Chinese in city, country and along the line of march, and the river-all this did not tend, as was natural, to gain for the troops the confidence of the masses, with whom it is certain we have no quarrel, but who were in need of their labor.
+Looting of the city, uncontrolled for-Chinaman might have, such as vegetables, eggs, poultry, sheep, cattle and other articles, whether being brought to the city or found on the farms; indiscriminate and general unprovoked shooting of Chinese in city, country and along the line of march, and the river-all this did not tend, as was natural, to gain for the troops the confidence of the masses, with whom it is certain we have no quarrel, but who were in need of their labor.
 "It is safe to say that where one real Boxer has been killed since the capture of Pekin, fifty harmless coolies and laborers on farms, including not a few women and children, have been slain.
-No doubt the Boxer element is largely mixed with the mass of the population, and by slaying a number one or more Boxers might be taken in."
+No doubt the Boxer element is largely mixed with the mass of the population, and by slaying a hope was not realized, as congress number one or more Boxers might be

-General Chaffee speaks of the restraint he placed upon the American troops.
-The Japanese commander also made it known that general war on all classes was not intended.
+General Chaffee speaks of the restraint he placed upon the American made it known that general war on all classes was not intended.
 General Chaffee says he opposed entering the Forbidden City unless looting was prohibited.
 This was agreed to and he thinks but little looting has been done there, though articles have been offered for sale said to have been taken from the Forbidden City.